Running your Node over Tor#

 scorex.restApi.bindAddress = "127.0.0.1:9053"

-With Tor installed and running, and the configuration above set, you then launch the Ergo node using specific Java system properties (-D) to direct its outgoing network traffic through the Tor SOCKS proxy:
+With Tor installed and running, and the configuration above set, some older guides launch the Ergo node using Java system properties (-D) to direct outgoing network traffic through the Tor SOCKS proxy:

 java -DsocksProxyHost=localhost -DsocksProxyPort=9050 -Xmx4G -jar ergo-*.jar --mainnet -c ergo.conf